20 by a new and living way which He consecrated for us, through the veil, that is, His flesh,

 The curtain that was once a barrier to fellowship with God has been removed by the sacrifice of Jesus’ body.
 That curtain for entrance into the Holy of Holies was split to give access to those who believe (Mt 27:51).
 No longer does the believer carry slavish fear in his or her relationship to God.
 We come directly into His fellowship by our mediating High Priest.

-Since the believer has free and immediate access to God, he or she should live in the light of their privileges.
+Since believers have free and immediate access to God, they should live in the light of their privileges.
 We accept our privilege and fulfill its principle by acting on God’s grace to us.

 The Bible views every Christian constituted as a priest (1 Pe 2:5; Re 1:6).
 It is our right to draw near to God.
 We can do this boldly because of the blood of Christ; our appeal to God is what He did, not what we do (He 4:14-16).